lisp-mirror/lqml/examples/advanced-qml-auto-reload/readme.md

 QML pages, without reloading the whole UI.
 This is important for nested UI pages, in order to not lose your current view in the UI.

-Without the aboce feature, you would always land on the main view after reloading QML.
+Without the above feature, you would always land on the main view after reloading QML.